Deduplicate Across Salesforce Leads and Contacts

 Looking at the record details in several duplicate groups, decide the best way to determine which is the master record the other records will be merged into.
 Learn common practices for picking a master record.

-Add more columns to the groups view using the columns layout gear button on the right end of the header to get more context for analyzing the records.
+To get more context for analyzing the records, add more columns to the groups layout using the icon-gear-18x18.png gear button on the right end of the header.

 Columns layout gear